Ashteroo/FirstRepo/README.md

 # FirstRepo
 My first repository as a new github user
+Everything is alright !